 The first known hand transplant was performed more than twenty years ago: they have been in the medical literature ever since about 100 transplants documented.
 This is the first done specifically for someone with scleroderma.
 And so far, Gallagher is very happy with the results.

 Double hand transplant

-“After the operation, I woke up and it was quite surreal,” says the patient.
+"After the operation, I woke up and it was quite surreal," says the patient.
 “These hands are great, it all happened so fast.
-I was able to move these hands from the moment I woke up from the operation ”.
+I have been able to move these hands since the moment I woke up from the operation. "

 Five months later, Gallagher's new hands regained the ability to turn on a faucet, take and fill a cup of water, and stroke the dog.
 But most importantly, the pain in his hands is gone.
 Something by no means obvious.

 And that's good news, because these transplants they are not without risks.
 Patients must go on a lifelong course of immunosuppressants to keep their body from rejecting their new hands.
 Drugs that increase other health risks.
 If we add surgery, rehabilitation and other aids, the cost of managing a hand transplant can be close to half a million dollars.

 Hand transplant, progress in the industry